ComplexOrganizationOfLivingMatter/Epithelia3D/Salivary Glands/LimeSeg_3DSegmentation/README.md

 **Solution**: Clear the 3D viewer.
 'Plugins -> Limeseg -> Clear all'

-- Error: The 3D viewer does not finish (you are seing pixels moving and holes in the cells)
+- Error: The 3D viewer does not finish (you are seeing pixels moving and holes in the cells)

 **Solution**: 'Plugins -> Limeseg -> Stop optimisation'

 ### Shortcuts

-We advice to put shortcuts instead of perform all the clicking.
+We advise to put shortcuts instead of performing all the clicking.
 To do this, you must 'Plugins -> Shortcuts -> Add shortcut'.
 We have put:

 - F1 -> 'Clear all'
 - F2 -> 'Sphere Seg (advanced)'